 The Town stocks Corcoran Pond with one and two-year-old brook and rainbow trout.
-It is a single, barbless hook, catch and release fishery.
+The pond is open to fishing and is governed by the NH Fish & Game regulations which require a license for anglers age 16 and over.
 The Waterville Valley Parks and Recreation Department and Rey Cultural Center run their fishing programs on Corcoran Pond and the Mad River.
 The pond is also host to an annual youth fishing Derby, "Casting for Kirby."